Rental Bonds Policy

 - The instalment payment amount.

 Sometimes households’ circumstances change during the lifespan of the tenancy.
-For tenants on a 24 month instalment plan, FACS will re-assess the most appropriate bond instalment payment plan if the client presents details of a change of circumstances that requires a subsidy review.
+For tenants on a 24 month instalment plan, DCJ will re-assess the most appropriate bond instalment payment plan if the client presents details of a change of circumstances that requires a subsidy review.

-FACS will re-calculate the affordability of the 24 month instalment plan and apply a 36 month scheduled instalment plan if the tenant meets the following criteria:
+DCJ will re-calculate the affordability of the 24 month instalment plan and apply a 36 month scheduled instalment plan if the tenant meets the following criteria:

 - The total household income has reduced since the first 24 month scheduled instalment plan was calculated and;